for a formal CV, contact me

 education:

-Yale University, PhD, ABD in Religious Studies, 2025ish
+Yale University, PhD, ABD in Religious Studies, spring 2026

 – concentration in theology